 Stalls fitted with front stall wall hatches for hay and grain feeding can save the need to open a stall door at times when the horse is likely excited and negates the associated risk that a pushy equine takes advantage of the moment the door is opened to escape its confines.

 The use of Dutch doors can also limit the amount of time and risks associated with handling horses for turnout.
-For the older equine caregiver, the necessity to bring horses in and out of pastures especially where snow or ice conditions exist is a high-risk event.
+For the older vintage horse rider and equine caregiver, the necessity to bring horses in and out of pastures especially where snow or ice conditions exist is a high-risk event.
 And for the older horses that are not as lithe and limber as they were in their youth, the need to navigate long distances with poor footing can be minimized.

 Consider The Horse Of Course